Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

 The geometrical factor $B$ is obtained from the simulated frequency data through Eq.~(\ref{Eq:Bdefinition}).
 We begin by reporting the results for oscillators of infinite length.
-These reduce to two dimensions and are computationally much easier.
+This reduces the problem to two dimensions and is computationally much easier.
 We study the effects of different prong shapes and separations on the geometrical factor.
-Fig.~\ref{Fig:BvsShape2D} shows $B$ between different relative prong dimensions of infinite oscillators in infinite medium as functions of wave vector.
+Fig.~\ref{Fig:BvsShape2D} shows $B$ for three different relative cross-sectional dimensions of infinitely long prongs in infinite medium as functions of wave vector.
+If the overall size of the oscillating pair is changed, this merely scales the $k$-axis without altering the functional form of $B$.

-At lower values of $k$, $B$ does not change very rapidly, but after $k \sim 1000$~m$^{-1}$, it begins to increase faster.
-It reaches a maximum, after which the factor decreases with an even faster rate.
-The wave vector of the maximum and its value clearly depend on the geometry.
-It seems that larger $T/W$ ratio results in a more constant $B$ over the wave vector values.
-Similar studies varying, for example, the separation $d$ between the oscillators have been reported in ref.~\cite{Compressibility1} and are not repeated here in detail.
-Comparing to ref.~\cite{Compressibility1}, we note that decreasing $T$ has a similar effect to $B$ as decreasing $d$.
+At lower values of $k$, $B$ does not change much, but beyond $k \sim 1000$~m$^{-1}$, there is a notable increase.
+It reaches a maximum, whereafter the $B$-factor decreases rapidly.
+The wave vector of the maximum and its peak value clearly depend on the geometry.
+Larger $T/W$ ratio results in less pronounced variations of $B$ over the entire wave vector range.
+Similar studies when changing, for example, the separation $d$ between the oscillators have been reported in Ref.~\cite{Compressibility1} and are not repeated here in detail.
+For comparison, we note that decreasing $d$ has a similar effect to $B$ as decreasing $T$.